Bladder Cystitis Imaging

 Chemotherapy-related cystitis is particularly associated with the use of cyclophosphamide.
 As many as 40% of patients treated with cyclophosphamide develop acute cystitis, which is characterized by marked bladder edema and hemorrhage.

-In the acute phase, radiologic findings on IVU, ultrasonography, CT, or MRI include bladder wall thickening and irregularity with intraluminal filling defects, caused by blood clots.
-In late stages, the bladder may become a fibrotic and have a small volume.
+In the acute phase, radiologic findings on IVU, ultrasonography, CT scanning, or MRI include bladder wall thickening and irregularity with intraluminal filling defects, caused by blood clots.
+In late stages, the bladder may become fibrotic and have a small volume.
 Irregular bladder wall calcification may develop.
 The incidence of bladder carcinoma is significantly increased in patients treated with cyclophosphamide.

 Schistosomiasis

-Schistosomiasis may affect the prostate and urethra; in rare case, it may cause destructive urethral fistula formation similar to tuberculosis.
+Schistosomiasis may affect the prostate and urethra; in rare cases, it causes destructive urethral fistula formation similar to tuberculosis.
 The fistulas may drain into the perineum, scrotum, suprapubic skin, or buttocks.
 MRI provides the best images of fistulous communications.

 Actinomycosis

-Koshiyama and associates described a patient who presented with a pelvic tumor that mimicked an advanced ovarian carcinoma, with invasion into urinary bladder, rectum, and uterus; the tumor was detected on MRI.[21]
-After surgery, however, actinomycosis of the left ovary was diagnosed by means of pathologic examination.
-In this patient, ovarian actinomycosis was complicated by diabetes mellitus.
+Koshiyama and associates described a patient who presented with a pelvic tumor that mimicked an advanced ovarian carcinoma; the tumor had invaded the urinary bladder, rectum, and uterus and was detected with MRI.
+[33] Following surgery, however, pathologic examination was used to diagnose actinomycosis of the left ovary.
+The patient's ovarian actinomycosis was complicated by diabetes mellitus.

 Malakoplakia